Jeff Beliveau: Baltimore Orioles

 Beliveau signed a minor league contract with the Baltimore Orioles on December 5, 2015.
 He spent the 2016 season with the High-A Frederick Keys and the Double-A Bowie Baysox, where he had a combined 4–0 record, 2.54 earned run average, and 66 strikeouts in 492/3 innings.
 He elected free agency following the season on November 7, 2016.

 Toronto Blue Jays

 On December 15, 2016, Beliveau signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
 Beliveau started the 2017 season with the Triple-A Buffalo Bisons.
 He was called up by the Blue Jays on June 5, 2017, while the team was in Oakland.
-On July 22, Beliveau was designated for assignment.
-He cleared waivers and was outrighted to the Buffalo Bisons on July 25.
+In 19 appearances for the Blue Jays, Beliveau posted a 1-1 record and 7.47 ERA with 17 strikeouts across 15 2/3 innings pitched.
+On July 22, Beliveau was designated for assignment by Toronto.
+He cleared waivers and was sent outright to Buffalo on July 25.
 On October 13, Beliveau elected free agency.

 Cleveland Indians

 On November 22, 2017, Beliveau was signed by the Cleveland Indians to a minor league contract that included an invitation to the club's 2018 spring training camp.

 Beliveau's contract was purchased by the Indians on April 26, 2018.
 He was designated for assignment following the promotion of Alexi Ogando on May 4.
 Beliveau cleared waivers and was sent outright to the Triple-A Columbus Clippers on May 8.
 On May 29, the Indians selected Beliveau's contract, adding him back to their active roster.
 In nine total appearances for Cleveland, he struggled to an 11.57 ERA with two strikeouts and one save across 4 2/3 innings pitched.
 Beliveau was designated for assignment following the signing of Óliver Pérez on June 2.
 He cleared waivers and was sent outright back to Triple-A Columbus on June 5.
 Beliveau was released by the organization on August 8.